DATA PROTECTION: FAIR PROCESSING NOTICE

 What personal data do we collect about you, how do we use that personal data, and what is our legal basis?

 We need a legal basis in order to process your personal data.
-Our processing is because we either have a financial services agreement with you, you wish to obtain a financial services agreement with us, we have a legal obligation to process the data or the processing is a legitimate activity.
-On occasion, we will seek your consent to process your personal data but you are free to refuse.
+Any data we process is because we either have a contract with you (or you wish to obtain a contract with us), we have a legal obligation to do so, or because it is a legitimate activity.
+On occasion, we will seek your consent to process your personal data, but you are free to refuse.

 When you are a client or wish to become a client of IN-SYNC Credit Services, we collect and process your personal data: